hillel-devops-052021/ValentynKushnir-hw/README.md

 8. added backend and frontend dependencies in Chart.yaml file
 9. removed automatically added .tgz archives
-10.added dependency on mongo to backend Chart.yaml
+10.added dependency on mongo to backend Chart.yaml 11.added dependency on mongo to realworld Chart.yaml 12.rebuild dependencies of realworld Chart